ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 2. A member who is 65 years old whether employed or not and has paid at least 120 monthly contributions prior to the semester of retirement.

-Those who fall under any of the above-mentioned criteria shall be entitled, for as long as they live, to monthly pension.
-The retiree, however, shall have the option to receive his first 18 monthly pension in lump sum.
+Those who fall under the second category shall be entitled for as long as he lives to the monthly pension: Provided, That he shall have the option to receive his first eighteen (18) monthly pensions in lump sum discounted at a preferential rate of interest to be determined by the SSS.

-If a 60-year old retiree does not qualify for pension (either monthly pension or 18-month lump sum), he shall then be entitled to a lump sum benefit equal to the total contributions he had paid, provided that he is separated from employment and does not continue paying SSS contributions on his own.
+A covered member who is 60 years old at retirement and who does not qualify for pension benefits under paragraph (a) above, shall be entitled to a lump sum benefit equal to the total contributions paid by him and on his behalf: Provided, That he is separated from employment and is not continuing payment of contributions to the SSS on his own.

 Retirement at 65 years old